Codeinwp/optimole-wp/CONTRIBUTING.md

 to tag the `qa` team and the `Optimole` team.

-To make sure the qa team gets the notification for testing the pre release pull request, please add pull request to the planning project and move it to `ready to test`(same as we do for issues).
+To make sure the qa team gets the notification for testing the pre release pull request, please add the pull request to the planning project and move it to `ready to test`(same as we do for issues).

 ###How to release a new version: